SamuelNaiwo/virtualisation/SYNCTEST.md

 # Install PM2

-1. Run the follow command to install pm2.
+1. Open terminal/bash windown and run the following command to install pm2.
 This is a package manager for Node.

     ```
     sudo npm install pm2 -g
     ```

-2. Run your test again to see if pm2 was installed correctly.
+2. Run your test again in VS Code to see if pm2 was installed correctly i

     ```
     rake spec